ScoobyChan/AMD_Vanilla/README.md

 </span>

-### Patches for Beta versions are provided but no support is given until the OS is released. <br /><br />Try these patches at your own risk and always have a backup EFI to boot.
+### Patches for Beta versions are provided but no support is given for beta versions until the OS is released. <br /><br />Try these patches at your own risk and always have a backup EFI to boot.